nestorrente/erdiagram/docs/Database_model.md

 ## Entities

-Each entity defined in the input _entity-relationship model_ will be modelled to a different table in the _database model_.
-In the same way, every entity property will be modelled to a different column of that table.
+Each entity defined in the input _entity-relationship model_ will be modelled as a table in the _database model_.
+In the same way, every entity property will be modelled as a column of that table.

 ### Property modifiers